Bali's no. 1 Travel Guide

 Minimum Legal Drinking Age in Bali, Indonesia (MLDA)

-The legal drinking age in Bali, as in the rest of Indonesia, is 21 years old.
+The legal drinking age in Bali, as in the rest of Indonesia, is 21 years old – and not 18.
 This law applies to everyone within the island’s jurisdiction, including tourists and foreigners.
-Whether you are looking to sip on Bali’s local rice wine, arak, or enjoy international liquors, you must be at least 21 years of age to legally consume alcohol.
-Establishments may ask for identification to verify age before service, however this rarely happens.
+Establishments and shops may ask for identification to verify age before service, however this rarely happens.

 FAQ Drinking Age in Bali and Buying and Consuming Alcohol